mfoitzik/html-webpack-simple-include-plugin/README.md

 # [html-webpack-simple-include-plugin]

 This is a webpack plugin that provides a way to do simple HTML includes in your html files.
-The intended purpose is to add common snippets like headers, footers, sdebars, etc. into the html pages.
+The intended purpose is to add common snippets like headers, footers, sidebars, etc. into the html pages.
 It was originally designed for situations where a multi page website is being generated with webpack.

 ## PLEASE NOTE: This plugin works in conjunjunction with html-webpack-plugin